 How Do I Choose a Student?

 As a supervisor your goal should be to hire the best qualified applicants.
-We recommend that you manage the selection process as you would any other hire in your department/agency.
+We recommend that you manage the selection process as you would for any other hire in your department/agency.

 You may choose to use an application form to help with the process.
 You may conduct job interviews and base your hire selection on the qualifications presented.
 In addition to finding better candidates, expecting students to apply and compete for positions has the advantage of teaching students valuable job searching skills.